New Zealand smelt: Predators, parasites, and diseases

 While smelt eggs are preyed upon by adult bullies in lacustrine areas, there are no recorded predators of Smelt larvae.
 Adult lacustrine Smelt are the primary prey species for North Island trout, while juvenile migrating Smelt are more likely to be caught by ‘whitebaiters’ as they move upstream alongside galaxiids.
 As well as trout, Smelt are also preyed upon by many species of birds.
 Black and Red Billed Gulls feed mainly on juvenile Smelt while Adults are preyed upon by Pied Shags and Little Black Shags.
 Schools of shags ‘drive’ the Smelt by swimming and diving in formation to feed on them.
 Shags are considered to be the primary bird predator of adult Smelt.

 The main parasites of the smelt include black spot, Glochidia, Cestodes and Saprolegnia.
 Black spot is a cyst that forms under the surface of the skin, while Cestodes are juvenile freshwater mussels that use the Smelt species to travel to suitable habitats.
 Saprolegnia is a fungal fin infection that occurs when an injury has been sustained.

 Other information

-Smelt have traditionally been caught by Māori in the past in scoop nets known as Hinaki.
+Smelt have traditionally been caught by Māori in the past in scoop nets known as Hīnaki.
 The fish could then be eaten fresh or dried in the sun to preserve them.
 Smelt were known to the Māori as pōrohe and paraki.

 Smelt also has another name, the cucumber fish, due to its distinctive smell when it has been caught.